jacob-landis/Lumin/SocialMedia/Documentation/readme.txt

 - Images
 	- An image can be used as a profile picture and it can be attached to posts.
-	- Image files are stored in the server file system, seperate from their corresponding records in the database.
+	- Image files are stored in the server file system, separate from their corresponding records in the database.
 	- Four different versions of an image are stored and used.
 		- Full: The original image.
 Used in the image gallery modal.
 		- Medium: 600px wide and proportionately tall.
 Used in post cards.